tgen/tCoNuT/README.md

 ```
 Run HaploType Caller(HC) on control and tumor BAMs together.
 Use option -D to get dbSNP annotations.
 RS numbers are used for filtering for high quality SNPs.

-Annotate HC VCF with SnpEff/SnpSift.
-GMAF/CAF annotations inserted by SnpSift are used for filtering for high quality SNPs.
+Annotate HC VCF with dbSNP using SnpEff/SnpSift.
+GMAF/CAF dbSNP annotations inserted by SnpSift are used for filtering for high quality SNPs.

-You should now have two BAMs (control and affected) and HC VCF annotated with SnpEff/SnpSift.
+You should now have two BAMs (control and affected) and HC VCF dbSNP annotated using SnpEff/SnpSift.

 Currently, tCoNuT can only be used on human data.